Netvigator

 Netvigator is a residential Internet service provider in Hong Kong, operated as a brand of Hong Kong Telecom, a subsidiary of PCCW.
-The company did offer iTV, an interactive movie television network that allowed users to watch movies on their TV screen by demand.
-The service ended in 2002 (PCCW later re-entered multichannel television market with IPTV service Now TV in 2003).
+Netvigator has been serving Hong Kong for nearly 30 years, dedicated to enhancing network quality and delivering a stable, exceptional connectivity experience.
+Our services are tailored to meet the growing data demands and increasingly diverse digital lifestyles of users.

 History

 Netvigator dial-up Internet Access Service was first launched under Hong Kong Telecom IMS Limited under the directorship of Dr. William Lo on 18 April 1996.
-It acquired another ISP, hkstar, with all the infrastructure and clients.
+It acquired another ISP, HKstar, with all the infrastructure and clients, in 1998.
 Their broadband service, under the brand name "Super Netvigator" was launched as a value-added service of the InteractiveTV (iTV) in May 1998.
 Subsequently, it launched their standalone broadband service (directly connected to PC without iTV), under the service name "Netvigator 1.5M Ultraline", in July 1999.

+Netvigator F5G-A Super Broadband

+As the first service provider in Hong Kong to meet all the requirements of the F5G-A standard, Netvigator is pioneering the introduction of internationally certified F5G-A Super Broadband to Hong Kong citizens.

+F5G-A, established by the European Telecommunications Standards Institute (ETSI), is an advanced fixed broadband standard that redefines broadband services.
+It focuses on ultra‑high speed, high bandwidth, low latency, broad coverage, high efficiency, and exceptional reliability.
+Netvigator F5G‑A Super Broadband fully meets these requirements, placing equal emphasis on overall performance, stability and coverage — going beyond the mere pursuit of speed.

+Paired with its onestop home WiFi service and the wide selection of WiFi 7 routers, Netvigator delivers fast and stable connectivity to support a wide range of everyday applications, including: